 Hi, I am Emma McAtasney, a Personal Trainer since 2009.
 I earned my Pilates credentials through BASI Pilates, a highly respected college-level Pilates teacher training programme which aim is to create and maintain professional standards for the teaching of the Pilates Method to the highest calibre.

 In addition, I hold the Burrell Education Pre and Postnatal certifications.
 The Burrell Education courses are designed to educate and support Women's Health Professionals, Physiotherapists and Fitness Professionals in the creation of offerings that have the potential to transform the lives of the women they serve.

-I have personally had Diastasis Recti from midway through my first pregnancy and nearly all the way through my second.
+I have personally had Diastasis Recti from midway through my first pregnancy (extra amniotic fluid) and nearly all the way through my second.
 I know what it is like to have a core that just doesn't feel right and a belly that still looks pregnant months later.
 I did not "snap back" like I had hoped and wore pads for longer than I thought a woman of my age and fitness "should".
-It really made me feel helpless until I began doing what I share in my On Demand offerings.
+It really made me feel helpless until I began doing what I share in my postpartum offerings.

 Why I created this Class:

 When I began teaching my own Pilates classes in 2011, I would occasionally spot the symptoms of Diastasis Recti during exercises when women were in an "ab crunch" position.
 So I would modify for them.
 Then one day a woman came in for class who had a lingering wide gap and pelvic floor issues.
 She found the whole class a challenge to take part in, even with the modifications.
 Her body was simply not ready for a regular group class.

 This was my first experience with the more serious core dysfunction that can commonly occur after having babies.
 We had a talk after class and I taught her some exercises to help and one thing was apparent.
 She felt like she was dealing with this alone and doing what she could to feel strong again.